ElizabethBrooks/DGEAnalysis_ShinyApps/README.md

 ## Tutorials

-### Web
+> [!TIP]
+> The tutorials for using the applications or creating scripts for the different analyses can be found in the [tutorials](https://github.com/ElizabethBrooks/DGEAnalysis_ShinyApps/tree/main/tutorials) folder of this repository or at the following pages of my website.

 Helpful information for downloading the applications in this repository can be found in the tutorial [GitHub Version Control Quick Start Guide](https://morphoscape.wordpress.com/2024/02/28/github-version-control-quick-start-guide/)

 A tutorial of the biostatistical analysis performed in this application is provided in [Downstream Bioinformatics Analysis of Omics Data with edgeR](https://morphoscape.wordpress.com/2022/08/09/downstream-bioinformatics-analysis-of-omics-data-with-edger/).

 Gene tables were may be created from RNA-seq data as described in [Bioinformatics Analysis of Omics Data with the Shell & R](https://morphoscape.wordpress.com/2022/07/28/bioinformatics-analysis-of-omics-data-with-the-shell-r/).

-### PDF

-The tutorials for using the applications or creating scripts for the different analyses can be found in the [tutorials](https://github.com/ElizabethBrooks/DGEAnalysis_ShinyApps/tree/main/tutorials) folder of this repository.

 ### Example Data Sets